wheelpharaoh/vdist/docs/howtouse.md

 profile = centos7
 ```

+Running vdist with last configuration file will place generated packages at path
+you set in *output_folder* variable.
+If you don't use absolute path but a
+relative one, then reference folder is the one where you are when vdist command
+is called. **Always set *output_folder* variable**.

 As you can see, there are three main **sections** in previous configuration: DEFAULT,
 Ubuntu-package, Centos7-package.
 You can name each section as you want but
 DEFAULT that should always exists in your configurations because, as its name